fshowalter/movielog-archive/reviews/interstellar-2014.md

 And this brings us to the point I mentioned earlier.
 The point where _Interstellar_ loses its way.
 The film cuts to Cooper’s daughter as she finishes her message.
 Now we’re back on Earth.
 No longer alone.
 Now, we have parallel stories, Cooper in space and Cooper’s family on earth.
 What started as a meditation on mankind transcending Earth devolves into a predictable melodrama.
 The special effects are fantastic, and the set pieces are tense and well-executed, but the film lacks anything new to say.

 It’s tempting to think _Interstellar_’s reach exceeded its grasp.
 That it tried and failed.
 I don’t think it tried at all.
 Rather than explore new themes it settled for familiar dramatic scenarios.
-Granted, it executes those tropes with masterful precision, but it’s still a letdown. _Interstellar_ could have redefined the science fiction genre.
-Instead, it abandoned it.
+Granted, it executes those tropes with masterful precision, but it’s still a letdown. _Interstellar_ doesn’t transcend the science fiction genre, it abandons it.